The Bulb Recycling Process

-- The plant is fully automatic and easy to operate.
-Its versatility allows processing of the various types and sizes of lamps, separating them into soda lime glass, aluminium end caps, lead glass/ferrous metal components and phosphor powder.
+The plant separates them into soda lime glass, aluminium end caps, lead glass/ferrous metal components and phosphor powder.

-- The crush and sieve plant operates at sub-pressure, thereby preventing mercury from being released into the environment as exhaust air (which is constantly discharged through the internal carbon filters).
+The crush and sieve plant operates at sub-pressure, thereby preventing mercury from being released into the environment as exhaust air.

-- The air stream that has passed through the separation towers contains phosphor powder.
+The air stream that has passed through the separation towers contains phosphor powder.
 This air stream passes through a cyclone, where the powder is collected in a distiller barrel, and then passes through two dust filters, where the remaining dust is removed and deposited in distiller barrels.
-The air stream then passes through four-carbon filters to remove any mercury vapour before passing into the atmosphere via a combined vent.

 Fill out the below form for a fast, free and no obligation quotation for our Bulb Recycling services…